henryhale/pixsim/docs/charset.md

 Suppose that we want to display text on the display;

--   how do we uniquely identify each character signal and then manipulate pixels to create a visual illustration of the character itself?
+-   how do we uniquely identify each character signal and then manipulate pixels to create a visual illustration of the character (glyph) itself?

 Well, this is where fonts come into play.
 But first, we need to list all characters to support and tag them.